Hone logo

 Notes

-• Consider using React's useState hook for managing the mobile sidebar's visibility.
+• Consider using React's useState hook to manage the sidebar's visibility state.

 Loading editor...